 - Estrangement: In some cases, people are estranged from their children or have little contact with them.

-It’s natural to occasionally wonder what life might have been like with children or to think about different paths you might have taken.
-Even those with children might reflect on how their lives could have been different if they had made other choices.
-However, dwelling too much on what could have been can impact your mental health.
-Instead, try to focus on the present and the future, and find ways to live a meaningful and fulfilling life now.
+It’s natural to sometimes wonder what life might have been like with children or to think about different paths you might have taken.
+Lots of people, even those with children, think about how their lives might have turned out differently.
+It’s okay to have these thoughts, though it can be hard when they feel overwhelming.
+Trying to focus on the present and finding ways to enjoy life now might help with your wellbeing.

 Finding support

-If you’re finding ageing without children challenging, remember you’re not alone.
+You are not alone in facing the challenges of ageing without children.
 Many people share similar experiences, and there are support groups available to help.

-You can find local support groups through AWOC’s Leeds group, including a closed Facebook group online where you can connect with others who understand your situation.
+You can connect with local support through AWOC’s Leeds group, including a closed Facebook group online where you can meet others who share similar experiences.

-For more detailed resources and support, you might find the AWOC Toolkit useful, especially if you’re a health professional seeking to understand this issue better.
+For more detailed resources and support, you might find the AWOC Toolkit useful, especially if you’re a health professional seeking to understand ageing without children better.